What’s New

 Click Enable new setup

-Look for the banner: Scope and Rewards Groups (beta).
-Click on Migrate with Hai at the top of the page
+Look for the banner: Scope and Rewards Groups.
+Click on Set up with Hai at the top of the page

 Review Hai’s proposed migration, which includes suggested groupings of similar assets, recommended tag names for those groupings, and bounty tables for each category.